 On an institutional level, UEFA and the leagues interact via the leagues' representative body, the European Leagues.
 The European Leagues is an association governed by Swiss law, founded in 2005 and based in Nyon, Switzerland.
 It traces its origins back to the 1997 founding of the EUPPFL (Association of European Union Premier Professional Football Leagues).

 Originally composed of 14 members, it now comprises 32 member leagues and associations of clubs from 25 UEFA national associations.
 Together they form a general assembly which elects a board of directors which, in turn, elects its President.
 The current European Leagues president is Lars-Christer Olsson.

 The European Leagues (then the Association of European Professional Football Leagues (EPFL)) and UEFA originally signed a Memorandum of Understanding in March 2009, under which the EPFL recognised UEFA as the governing body of football at European level, and UEFA recognised the EPFL as the association representing the interests of the European professional national football leagues.
-A new Memorandum of Understanding was signed by UEFA and the EPFL at the XXXVI Ordinary UEFA Congress in Istanbul on 22 March 2012.
+Further Memorandums of Understandung were signed by UEFA and the EPFL in 2012 and 2015.

-Proposed amendments to the UEFA Statutes were approved at the Extraordinary UEFA Congress in September 2017 that will give effect to a new Memorandum of Understanding between UEFA and the EPFL.
-Pending UEFA Executive Committee approval, it will aim to grant the EPFL one seat on the UEFA Executive Committee in the future.
+Proposed amendments to the UEFA Statutes were approved at the Extraordinary UEFA Congress in September 2017, hence giving effect to a new Memorandum of Understanding between UEFA and the European Leagues, signed in December 2017, which grants the European Leagues one seat on the UEFA Executive Committee in the future.
 In addition to this, the European Leagues are now represented in a number of UEFA committees.

 ©UEFA.com 1998-2011.
 All rights reserved.